yidanzh0518/PHS7045-whoami/README.md

 # Advanced Programming, Fall 2023

-You need to make a fork of this repository, find your name in the list below, and replace it with something like:
+You need to make a fork of this repository[^credits], find your name in the list below, and replace it with something like:

+[^credits]: This repository was originally created for [USC's Intro to Health Data Science](https://github.com/USCbiostats/PM566-whoami).

 ```md
 [**@your username**](the URL to your profile) something about you